 ALIGN celebrates the history, cultures, and achievements of First Nations, Inuit and Métis in Canada.
 We also reflect on the discrimination, abuse, and trauma that have, and continue to be faced by Indigenous persons in Canada.
 We continue to advocate for reconciliation and the equitable treatment of Canada’s First Nations, Inuit and Métis persons in Canada, particularly our children and youth in care.

-ALIGN CONNECTIONS is a monthly newsletter that includes cultural resources and activities for caregivers of Indigenous, Metis & Inuit children and youth.
-These resources will assist caregivers and kids to learn more about Indigenous traditions and culture while in care
+ALIGN CONNECTIONS is a monthly newsletter that includes cultural resources and activities for caregivers of Indigenous, Metis & Inuit children and youth and their Caregivers.
+These resources will assist caregivers and kids to learn more about Indigenous traditions and culture while in care.

 INDIGENOUS CULTURAL UNDERSTANDING TRAINING SESSIONS

-The Journey Home – Training session facilitated by Frank Shannon
+ALIGN – The Journey Home Training session facilitated by Frank Shannon

 ALIGN invites all Foundation of Caregiver Support (FOCS) Trainers and all caregivers (group care staff, foster care/kinship caregivers and providers) to come together virtually to watch the “The Journey Home”, a 25-minute film designed to train caregivers and reflect on what this means for indigenous children and families.